-Driving through central Greece, the private tour will bring you to Arachova, after two hour and a half drive, a gorgeous village built at the feet of Mt Parnassus.
-Arachova is the meeting point of the jet set in winter and a gorgeous ski center as well.
+Driving through central Greece, the private tour will bring you to Arachova, after two hours and a half drive, a gorgeous village built at the feet of Mt Parnassus.
+Arachova is the meeting point of the jet-set in winter and a gorgeous ski center as well.

 Just 8km away from Arachova you will see Delphi, one of the most important archaeological sites in Greece.

-Afterwards, you will taste the true flavors of mountainous Greece in Delphi or Arachova and then you will set off again for Kalambaka, passing by large towns of Central Greece, such as Lamia and Trikala, before arriving to Kalambaka, a town at the feet of Meteora.
+Afterward, you will taste the true flavors of mountainous Greece in Delphi or Arachova, and then you will set off again for Kalambaka, passing by large towns of Central Greece, such as Lamia and Trikala, before arriving in Kalambaka, a town at the feet of Meteora.

-You will spend the night in Kalambaka, enjoying the breathtaking views to the huge rocks of Meteora.
+You will spend the night in Kalambaka, enjoying the breathtaking views of the huge rocks of Meteora.

 Day 2: Meteora, Vergina, Pela, Thessaloniki